tanyamadaan/b2b_mock_server/README.md

 **Sandbox**

 To use the sandbox you need to have an authorization header which is to be passed in the header to make requests.
-For creating the authorization header you can refer this document
+For creating the authorization header you can refer this [document](https://github.com/ONDC-Official/developer-docs/blob/main/registry/signing-verification.md) and use the [utilities](https://github.com/ONDC-Official/reference-implementations/tree/main/utilities/signing_and_verification)

 **Mock**

 You can use Mock service to mock the requests.
 It doesn't require authorization header to be passed.

+Then choose the API end point you want to mock, click on 'Try it out'.
+You may use the examples available from the dropdown or use your own.
+Then click on 'Execute'.
+If you receive a NACK as sync response, it indicates there are schema errors in your payload that you need to address.
+If you receive an ACK sync response, you'll then get the subsequent async response/request.

-In case you use mock service you will receive both `sync` and `async` and in case of sandbox service you will receive only `sync` response with `ACK` and `async` response will be sent back to the respective NP server.
+In case you use mock service you will receive both `sync` and `async` and in case of sandbox service you will receive only `sync` response with `ACK` and `async` response will be sent back to the respective API end point hosted on your server (bap_uri or bpp_uri sent in context part).